fabienschlegel/d2c-v2/posts/why-i-create-my-first-npm-package.md

 ---
-title: "Why I create my first NPM package"
+title: 'Why I create my first NPM package'
-date: "2021-07-04"
+date: '2021-07-04'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "A useful practice when you work with a specific stack, is to create generic stuff for this stack."
+excerpt: 'A useful practice when you work with a specific stack, is to create generic stuff for this stack.'
-tags: ["npm", "typescript", "React"]
+tags: ['npm', 'typescript', 'React']
 ---

 A useful practice when you work with a specific stack, is to create generic stuff for this stack.
 This is the fundamental principle of a framework, library, package, etc.